Gropher/tasque/README.md

     $ gem install tasque

-At first you need to generate initializer and migration:
+Then you need to generate initializer and migration:

     $ rails g tasque:install